Hadikheiri/Geospatial-Processing/README.md

 - **NDVI, NBR, and NDWI Calculations**: Compute vegetation health, burn severity, and water indices.
 - **Fire Detection**: Detect fire-affected areas using NDVI and NBR differences.
 - **Severity Classification**: Classify burn severity using thresholds and KMeans clustering.
-  - **KMeans Clustering**: Groups pixels into clusters based on NDVI, NBR, and NDWI values to classify fire severity levels.
+  - **KMeans Clustering**: Groups pixels into clusters based on NDVI and NBR values to classify fire severity levels.
 - **Interactive ROI Selection**: Use an interactive map to define spatial extents.
 - **Water Masking**: Improve accuracy by excluding water bodies using NDWI.